MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/gpu-virtual-memory-in-wddm-2-0.md

 ---
-title: GPU virtual memory in WDDM 2.0
+title: GPU Virtual Memory in WDDM 2.0
 description: This section provides details about GPU virtual memory, including why the changes were made and how drivers will use it. ms.date: 08/10/2021
 ---